Here are some of the most often asked questions regarding Carnaval Brasileiro:

 How do we get tickets?

 Tix are on sale now.
 Carnaval sells out quickly every year, so early ticket purchase is advised.
-Tickets will be available after about December 28 at Lucy In Disguise, Nelo’s Cycles and Waterloo Records (tickets at these locations are cash only), or by logging onto: Carnaval Tickets.
+Tickets will be available after about December 28 at Lucy In Disguise (tickets at this location is cash only), or by logging onto: Carnaval Tickets.

 Will tickets be available at the door?